emmanuelsapin/AcrossChromosomesPhasing/USER_MANUAL.md

    - Allocate memory for genomes

 3. **For Each Individual**:
-   - Load segments and calculate relationships
+   - Find relatives and calculate PI-HAT scores (using `findrelative` function)
    - Determine phasing method (with/without parents)
    - Execute phasing algorithm
    - Store phased haplotypes